olowojude/meme-generator/README.md

 # meme-generator
- A meme generator built in React
+ A meme generator built with React and Sass